planet-nine-app/sessionless/README.md

 }
 ```

-Private key management is important, but in a primary system you have options.
+Private key recovery is important, but in a primary system you have options.
 You could implement username and password recovery, or SSO, or private key cold storage, or simply not care about persisting a user beyond a single device.

 ### Secondary Systems